AlexRToledo/genb-cli/README.md

 ## Commands and Descriptions
 ### PHP:
      1 - genb php app base
      This create a php app with name base

      2 - genb php controller User
      this create a php file with name UserController

      3 - genb php model User
      This create a php file with name UserModel

      4 - genb php repository User
      This create a php file with name UserRepository
 ### Node
      1 - genb node app base
      This create a node app with name base

      2 - genb node controller User
-this create a node js file with name UserController
+     This create a node js file with name UserController

      3 - genb node model User
      This create a node js file with name UserModel

      4 - genb node repository User
      This create a node js file with name UserRepository

 ## Projects Struture
     core